 About Good (AG-3) — An AG-3, or “about good” rated coin, is going to be very heavily worn, with portions of the lettering, the date, and the legend has worn smooth.
 The date is typically barely readable in these coins.

 An Important Note About Selling Rare Coins for Cash

-Grading coin conditions when buying coins is significantly different than grading gold or silver jewelry.
+Grading Loan Conditions when buying coins is significantly different than grading gold or silver jewelry.
 When selling your gold coins, it is important to note that undamaged coins are worth more than damaged ones.
 Flawless or uncirculated coins are extremely valuable but also extremely rare.
 In many situations, “flawless looking” coins actually have slight wear and are known in the industry as “sliders.”
 We encounter far more “sliders” at our Quincy, MA location, than flawless coins in superior condition.
-Coin collectors and buyers know that these coins have been cleaned and buffed to appear uncirculated yet have less value than perfect coins.
+Loan Collectors and buyers know that these coins have been cleaned and buffed to appear uncirculated yet have less value than perfect coins.

 If you have a gold coin, other coins of value you would like to sell; you will discover our coin buyers purchase a variety of different coins right here at our location in Quincy, MA.
 Below you can review a brief overview of some of the most valuable coins in today’s market according to our coin dealers.
 If you think you have one of these rare pieces in your possession, contact our rare coin exchange for a free appraisal.

 Pre-Federal Issue Coins are some of the oldest coins we see in our Quincy, MA store.
 These coins appeared in the United States before 1793.
 Many of these foreign coins came from England, Spain, Portugal, France, and the Netherlands.
 These coins were considered legal tender in America until 1857.
 Pre-Federal Issue Coins include the following.